github/docs/content/github/managing-subscriptions-and-notifications-on-github/managing-notifications-from-your-inbox.md

   - Filter by discussion type with `is:`
   - Filter by notification reason with `reason:`{% if currentVersion == "free-pro-team@latest" %}
   - Filter by notification author with `author:`
-  - Filter by organization who owns the asset you're receiving notifications for with `org:`{% endif %}
+  - Filter by organization owning the asset you're receiving notifications for with `org:`{% endif %}

 #### Supported `repo:` queries